Gérard Étienne

-Gérard Vergniaud Étienne (born 28 May 1936 in Cap Haïtien, Haiti; died 14 December 2008 in Montreal, Quebec) was a linguist, journalist and writer of poems, novels and essays.
+Gérard Vergniaud Étienne (28 May 1936 – 14 December 2008) was a linguist, journalist and writer of poems, novels and essays.

 Biography

 Haiti

 Gérard Étienne wrote his first poems when only 13 and performed them on radio, but he left his paternal home at 15.
 Declaring that his father had been violent towards his mother because she did not share his Vodun religion, Étienne said that he had been terribly affected by his childhood.

 In Port-au-Prince he took part in an uprising against the despotic regime of the U.S.-backed Paul Magloire.
 Arrested with Luc B. Innocent and Windsor Kléber Laferrière, he was imprisoned and tortured.
 Prison and torture had marked him deeply, but after Magloire was deposed in 1956, Étienne found the strength to pursue classical studies.
 As he was later to comment in an interview with Ghila Sroka, "The more we deny the people the right to exist, the more they express their disappointment in the arts, literature, music."

 In 1958 he began a career as a journalist, teacher and writer.
 A follower of Haitian Marxist novelist and physician Jacques Stephen Alexis (himself murdered by the Tonton Macoute in 1961), he took part in a 1959 plot against the army-supported regime of François ("Papa Doc") Duvalier, for which he was arrested and tortured a second time.

 Upon his release, Étienne published in rapid succession four books of poetry and two literary essays.
 He founded the "Samba" cultural group (later to become Haïti-littéraire).
 While teaching at colleges and a high school, he was simultaneously literary critic and reporter with the daily Le Nouvelliste (1961-1962) and Panorama (1962-1964). Étienne has followed parallel military and artistic trajectories, especially at Syto Cavé's Société des Messagers de l'art (1963) and the Haitian Air Corps, where as an air cadet he was assigned to the meteorology department (1955–1957).

 With the publication of his first book of poetry Au milieu des larmes ("Amidst the tears") in 1960, he found himself a cultural and literary leader within his country.
 Following a long detention in Duvalier's prisons, he fled to Quebec as a refugee in August 1964.